top of page

 Persian roasted okra ( Bamiyeh)

-Okra is a common vegetable used in Persian cuisine, one that is usually cooked in stews or with a light tomato sauce.
-Here is a novel twist for this vegetable that is made as a lovely side dish.
+Okra is a common vegetable in Persian cuisine.
+It is usually cooked in stews or with a light tomato sauce.
+Here is a novel twist on this vegetable: It is made as a lovely side dish.

-The okra is roasted so that it is no longer slimy and is lightly charred and soft.
+The okra is roasted, so it is no longer slimy, lightly charred and soft.
 It is paired with a dill yoghurt sauce that adds a beautiful herby flavour.
 The tamarind sauce makes the dish unusual with its pop of sweet spice.
-This is a surprising dish and most folks think it is a variation of an Indian dish.
+This is a surprising dish, and most folks think it is a variation of an Indian dish.
 I love serving this as a side with heavy meats or stews.

 This is a beautiful book packed with most of the well-known Persian recipes.
-The instructions are simple and you are guaranteed to fall in love with the tahdig once you master this art.
-I recommend this book to anyone who is looking for a great starter book on Persian cuisine.
-For more recipes from this cookbook click here.
+The instructions are simple, and you are guaranteed to fall in love with the tahdig once you master this art.
+I recommend this book to anyone looking for a great starter on Persian cuisine.
+For more recipes from this cookbook, click here.

 Ingredients: